 Presidential Innovation Grants Initiative

-- Have wide-reaching impact and visibility within and beyond Southwestern University (including the possibility to attract gifted prospective students and engage alumni and friends of SU).
+- Have wide-reaching impact and visibility within and beyond Southwestern University (including the possibility to attract gifted prospective students and further engage alumni and friends of SU);

-- Provide a truly differentiated intellectual/educational experience (as compared to other academic institutions) through creative course elements, the curriculum, and co-curricular/extracurricular activities.
+- Provide a truly differentiated intellectual/educational experience through creative course elements, the curriculum, and co-curricular/ extracurricular activities; or

-- To those who submit proposals by October 1 or March 1: Grant requests should be no longer than three pages of narrative describing the project and how the proposal addresses the objectives above.
+- To those who submit proposals by October 1: Grant requests should be no longer than three pages of narrative describing the project and how the proposal addresses the objectives above.
 The request should also include a detailed budget, timeline, and expected results or outcomes that would indicate whether or not the approach/project/plan was successful as conceived.
 Proposals can be submitted by individuals or groups of Southwestern University faculty, students, staff, alumni, parents, and trustees.
-A small number of proposals will be funded, thus these grants are competitive.
-In some cases, however, individuals who submitted a proposal that is not funded might be invited to resubmit a revised proposal.
-The president will award these grants as funds are available and may consult with colleagues to help assess proposals.
-Grant proposals should be emailed to Francie Schroeder at firstname.lastname@example.org on or before the semester deadlines above.
-Individuals receiving funding agree to offer a brief project post-assessment describing both successes as well as lessons learned.
+A small number of proposals will be funded; thus, these grants are competitive.
+The President will award these grants as funds are available and may consult with colleagues to help assess proposals.
+Grant proposals should be emailed to Patricia Witt email@example.com on or before the October 1 deadline.
+Individuals receiving funding agree to offer a brief project post-assessment describing both successes as well as lessons learned; and

-- In exceptional cases, at the discretion of the president, awards may be made without the submission of a proposal to an individual or group pursuing new and creative endeavors at Southwestern above and beyond their usual excellent work that addresses the previous objectives.
+- In rare cases, proposals may be considered after the October 1 deadline, and awards may be made at the discretion of the President, if funds are available, to an individual or group pursuing exceptional and creative endeavors at Southwestern above and beyond their usual excellent work that addresses the previous objectives.

-As always, I look forward to learning of your creative and imaginative ideas to help move the needle on how this country defines education in this new century.
-I hope your semester will be inspiring, enriching, engaging, challenging, uplifting, and joyful.
-Thank you for all you do for Southwestern University.
+Thank you for your creative and imaginative ideas to help move the needle on how this country defines education in this new century.